Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 Make sure it makes sense, are there too many details personal to you?
 Is it predictable?
 Does it have too simple elements Is it long enough?
 Will the service or site you're putting it in accept its length and complexity?

-My passphrase doesn't meet the complexity requirements for the system it's going in to; I'm already happy that it's adequately secure, so I'll add a special character and a number in a memorable, but non-standard way.
+My passphrase doesn't meet the complexity requirements for the system it's going in to; I'm already happy that it's adequately secure, so I'll add a special character and an upper case letter in a memorable, but non-standard way.

-> decorative legislation < brick joy 2 housewife
+> work ready & friendly Grudge

-This also changes my memory story - now decorative legislation is less than brick-joy to a housewife.
+This also changes my memory story slightly - now I've received the CV of a 'work ready & friendly Grudge'..

 ## It's ready!

 Now I have my passphrase, I'm going to remove the space characters, since they're 'banned' in the service I'm authenticating to.
 So now, I have:

-> decorativelegislation<brickjoy2housewife
+> workready&friendlyGrudge

 Even for paranoid ol' me, I'm happy with the complexity & randomness, it's not related to my personal life and it's not an overly predictable system.